josephmontes/VAA/README.md

   - Also, you likely would have assumed that the second list of batters, with more power bats, would have had the higher walk rate
 - I was skeptical that the first list of 'contact' hitters would be able to be viewed as progression candidates because of my assumption that the ability to hit this type of pitch will have a lot of variance from season to season, and that it is only 6% of **all** pitches
     - I was also assuming that if a guy hit it more effectively, then it would regress to some extent the following year just based on the fact that type of pitch is harder to hit in general
-  - But what I found was that, although the overall wOBA for the first list of hitters was lower than it was for that second list of 'power' bats, the overall wOBA in the next year for the first list of hitters was better, so maybe there is something more there
+  - But what I found was that, although the overall wOBA for the first list of hitters was lower (.344) than it was for that second list of 'power' bats (.347), the overall wOBA in the next year for the first list of hitters (.338) was better than the second list's (.329), so maybe there *is* predictive value in the ability to hit this type of 4-Seam Fastball
 - As this trend continues to grow, it is certainly worth looking into what batters currently possess this ability, have displayed this ability in the past, and the ones without it
   - From the Player Spotlight section where I looked at the batters on both lists, we see that it is possible for batters to improve their ability to hit this pitch and sustain it into the following season